Zapper-fi/protocol/docs/api-intro/Onchain Prices.md

 The `FungibleToken` queries are what you would expect from the ERC-20 standard.
 The standardized context is provided from this resolver along with onchain sourced pricing data, current and historical, for any given token that has an `onchainMarketData` (that has an available onchain market).

+The price can be sourced from multiple onchain sources.
+If that is the case the price returned is the average price.

 ```sh